-Mrs Sarah Sinclair (Deputy Head of Pastoral care, Glenalmond) - Education and Welfare:
+Mrs Sarah Sinclair (Deputy Head of Pastoral care, Glenalmond) - Education & Welfare and Safeguarding Committee

 Sarah was brought up in the Middle East and educated at St George's School, Ascot before attending the University of Edinburgh (BSC Mathematics) and Moray House (PGCE Secondary).
 After three years teaching in a large all girls school in Tonbridge, Kent, Sarah started teaching at Glenalmond College.
 Having also been Housemistress for 7 years, she became Deputy Head Pastoral in 2016.
 Sarah is married with a daughter who is at Glenalmond and a son in his final year at Craigclowan.

 The Earl of Moray - Marketing: